 You can tell your company would benefit from a CDP if you’re at the stage where you want to consolidate all your customer data into a single place, or if you’re searching for a granular understanding of customer needs and you’re getting tired of creating new mandatory fields in your CRM.
 If you’re thinking of switching analytics or marketing vendors, that can be a good time to make the upgrade to a CDP, too.

 Beyond that, the best answer I can give is that, sooner or later, everyone will need one.
 The effects that we’ve seen properly-implemented CDPs deliver for our clients has been dramatic enough to convince me that these tools will go from a competitive advantage to compulsory pretty quickly.
+If you’re looking to better understand the direction marketing is heading, this is the answer.

 The choices you have to make are which you’ll use and where in your business’ growth journey you’ll shop for and start using one.

-How to implement a CDP
+How to Implement a CDP

 The best way to implement a CDP is with the guidance of someone who’s done it a bunch of times before.
 This is where I’m going to insert a legit plug: we have done this 100+ times for clients in diverse verticals, and we’re good at it.